Ahead of the Fabians' New Year conference, Andrew Harrop argues Labour needs to start getting serious about how it will put its principles into power.

 The party doesn’t need to go public with detailed plans now.
 There is a downside in saying too much too early.
 But it needs to be working on them behind the scenes.
 Because there would be nothing worse for the left than to win the next election and then fail to use power to transform people’s lives.

 Andrew Harrop is General Secretary of the Fabian SocietyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.